HUYIJUNCODING/firefly/README.md

 # firefly
 firefly is a front-end monitoring tool.
-Its name is inspired by firefly's own luminous ability, just like a flickering monitor
+Its name is inspired by firefly's own luminous ability, just like a flickering monitor.